ChuanMeng/RLT4Reranking/README.md

 ```
 #### Generate features for BM25 ranking results
-Use the following commands to generate features for BM25 ranking results on
+Use the following commands to generate features for BM25 ranking results on TREC-DL 19 and 20, as well as Robust04:
 ```bash
 # TREC-DL 19
 python -u ./rlt/features.py \